Acts 3:1-10 · Acts · Updated April 25, 2026

 Summary

-This passage from Acts 3:1-10 is a significant event in the early Christian church, showcasing the apostles' power to heal in the name of Jesus.
-The scene is set at the temple in Jerusalem during the ninth hour of prayer.
-Peter and John, two of Jesus' apostles, are heading to the temple.
-At the temple gate called Beautiful, a man who has been lame since birth is placed daily to beg for alms from those entering the temple (3:2).
-This man sees Peter and John and asks them for money.
+Acts 3:1-10 presents an event in the early Christian church, showcasing the apostles' power to heal in the name of Jesus.
+At the temple in Jerusalem during the ninth hour of prayer, Peter and John, two of Jesus' apostles, head to the temple.
+At the temple gate called Beautiful, a man lame since birth is placed daily to beg for alms from those entering the temple (3:2).
+He sees Peter and John and asks them for money.

 As the lame man asks for alms, Peter and John stop and look at him.
 Peter tells the man to look at them, and he does so, expecting to receive something (3:4-5).
 However, Peter tells him that they do not have silver or gold, but instead offers what they have: healing in the name of Jesus Christ of Nazareth.
 Peter commands the man to rise and walk (3:6).
 Peter then takes the man by the right hand and helps him up.
 Immediately, the man's feet and ankles are strengthened, and he stands up, walks, and even leaps (3:7-8).

-The passage concludes with the healed man entering the temple with Peter and John, walking and praising God.
+The healed man enters the temple with Peter and John, walking and praising God.
 Those who see him recognize him as the man who used to beg at the Beautiful gate and are filled with wonder and amazement at what has happened to him (3:9-10).
-The passage establishes that the healing is done in the name of Jesus, and it leaves the crowd in awe of the miraculous event.
+The passage establishes that the healing is done in the name of Jesus, leaving the crowd in awe of the miraculous event.
+The primary conclusion of Acts 3:1-10 is that the healing of the lame man demonstrates the power and authority of Jesus Christ.
+The apostles, specifically Peter in this passage, perform a miraculous healing not through their own power but in the name of Jesus.
+This emphasizes the continuation of Jesus' ministry through his followers, showing that the divine power vested in Jesus is now at work through his apostles.
+The event is more than just a physical healing; it is a spiritual declaration of Jesus' enduring presence and influence.

 Chiastic structure